Setting Up a Design System

-Now lets add some new fonts to the system so they follow our structure with this simple steps:
+Now, let’s add some new fonts to the system, so they follow our structure with these simple steps:

-1. Select or Duplicate all layers of any font — make any changes you need, and don’t overwrite the shared styles for now.
+1. Choose or duplicate all layers of any font — make any changes you need, and don’t overwrite the shared styles for now.

-3. And just generate new styles from selected text layers, to do so just use the Style Generator plugin and press “generate shared styles”, and it’s done, the new font is ready.
+3. And generate new styles from selected text layers, to do so use the Style Generator plugin and press “generate shared styles,” and it’s done, the new font is ready.

-Learn how to effectively use and store fonts with sketch app, and bring your typography consistency to a new level.medium.com
+Learn how to use and store fonts with sketch app effectively, and bring your typography consistency to a new level.

-Most of the symbols are built using other symbols, when symbol is nested inside other symbol it will represent attribute of visual style that can be quickly adjusted using the overrides menu.
+Most of the symbols are built using other symbols.
+When the symbol is nested inside another symbol it will represent the attribute of visual style that can be quickly adjusted using the overrides menu.
 (Such as Color, State, Shape or Device.)

-Now let’s take a closer look at symbols groups to learn how we can customize them in order to scale.
+Now let’s take a closer look at symbols groups to learn how we can customize them to scale.

-Text symbols are used for Buttons, Inputs and text areas, in order to change them simply overwrite the default values of text layers and changes will sync with parent element.
+Text symbols are used for Buttons, Inputs, and text areas, to change them overwrite the default values of text layers and changes will sync with the parent element.

 Buttons are sorted by size, and are available in the following variations: Basic, Icon on the Right, Icon on the Left, Tab and Text Button.
-You can also find the Flexible button type with the icon that always stays closely attached to one of the texts sides, this buttons are pretty tricky and made using this technique.
+You can also find the Flexible button type with the icon that always stays tightly attached to one of the sides of the text; this buttons are pretty tricky and made using this technique.

-To change a button appearance you need to change the Shape attribute that contains State and Color properties, here an example of how many variations of a single button you may achieve overriding this attributes using default propreties.
+To change a button appearance, you need to change the Shape attribute that contains State and Color properties, here an example of how many variations of a single button you may achieve overriding this attributes using default properties.

-The input fields can either be descriptive (with an additional label/caption) or just have a basic rectangle-like look.
-To customize Inputs visuals use State symbol, just overwrite any state layer style to apply your changes.
+The input fields can either be descriptive (with an additional label/caption) or have a basic rectangle-like look.
+To customize Inputs visuals, use State symbol, overwrite any state layer style to apply your changes.

-Shape symbols represent the form an elemen such as Buttons, Badges, Tags and notifications — each shape can be either Fill or Border styled, the Fill color attribute applied to both of them.
+Shape symbols represent the form an element such as Buttons, Badges, Tags, and notifications — each shape can be either Fill or Border styled, the Fill color attribute applied to both of them.

 Note: Shape symbols can be easily customized by changing Container layer radius properties.
 Border style shapes are made using outlining with subtract properties, so be sure to change both merged layers radius.

-State symbols are used to describe an element interactions and transformations such as Hover, Active or Disabled states for buttons or inputs, using them you can manipulate to fit your elements into current interface situation.
+State symbols are used to describe element interactions and transformations such as Hover, Active, or Disabled states for buttons or inputs, using them you can manipulate to fit your elements into the current interface situation.

-To update Button or Input states you just need to update layers style.
+To update Button or Input states, you need to update layers style.
 You can also add additional effects to the symbols, for example — you can add shadow symbol to any hover state to make it look floating.

-Data is a place for second priority UI elements that serve to provide the user with important information and describe current interface situation with the help of positive, negative or warning feedback.
+Data is a place for second priority UI elements that serve to provide the user with relevant information and describe current interface situation with the help of positive, negative, or warning feedback.

-All Icons are based on a 24px grid, have very material-like style and carry Color attribute that always matches your color shceme, so whenever you see an Icon element inside a button or input — know that you can easily swap it with any other icon from the list or change it color.
+All Icons are based on a 24px grid, have very material-like style and carry Color attribute that always matches your color scheme, so whenever you see an Icon element inside a button or input — know that you can easily swap it with any other icon from the list or change its color.

-Mockups are used to present your visual content like photos, nice background and device screens, you can change the appearance of mock up by changing the Device attribute.
+Mockups are used to present your visual content like photos, beautiful background, and device screens, you can change the appearance of mockup by changing the Device attribute.

-Using Screen options you can add overlays to obscure your image with black-to-white gradient or put FIll attribute as a tint to increase text readability above the images.
+Using Screen options, you can add overlays to obscure your image with a black-to-white gradient or put FIll attribute as a tint to increase text readability above the photos.

-Frames includes mockups of iPhone 7, Macbook and iPad Air made with the help of facebok design free resources.
+Frames include mockups of iPhone 7, Macbook and iPad Air made with the help of Facebook design resources.

-You can add your own mockups as and PNG layer to a symbol and set the right proportions for the Screen symbol to match devices picture, learn more on how to use mockups here and dont forget to grab freebie file. 👇
+You can add your mockups as and PNG layer to a symbol and set the right proportions for the Screen symbol to match devices picture, learn more on how to use mockups here and don’t forget to grab freebie file. 👇

-Learn how to effectively use mockups using the power of nested symbols.medium.com
+Learn how to effectively use mockups utilizing the power of nested symbols.

-List of sketch app extensions for organizing and maintaining a user interface collection.medium.com
+List of sketch app extensions for organizing and maintaining a user interface collection.

 Psst.
 You do not need to customize everything to get started, setting up your brand colors is pretty enough to start designing great looking products.